wayofnumbers/SideProjects/README.md

-# README
+# Side Machine Learning Projects

 ## About

 These are some of my side projects I did when learning Machine Learning and to explore variant machine learning algorithms and models.
+It's more for dataset exploring and algorithms experimenting rather than problem solving.

 Datasets are all public available.

 ## Table of Contents